Untimely T ends Northwestern rally; Gonzaga wins 79-73 - News 12 Now

 BIG MAN SHUFFLE: The Wildcats had more trouble stopping 7-foot-1 Przemek Karnowski’s backup than Karnowski himself.
 The senior missed his first three shots and never got into much of a groove on the way to nine points.
 His backup, Collins, had 14 points, including back-to-back three-point plays that pushed Gonzaga’s lead back to 19 in the second half after it had briefly dropped to 12.

-NO ENCORE: For the second straight game, McIntosh had a memorable second half, but it was his first half that made the difference.
-He shot only 3 for 9 in the first half, part of a 30 percent shooting effort by the Wildcats, who made only 1 of 11 from 3-point range.
+NO ENCORE: For the second straight game, McIntosh had a memorable second half, but it was the first half that made the difference.
+He shot only 3 for 9 in the first half, part of a 30 percent shooting effort by the Wildcats, who made only 1 of 11 from 3-point range over the first 20 minutes.

 FOUL TROUBLE: Adding to their coach’s frustration: The Wildcats finished the game with 26 fouls.
 Pardon fouled out and three players, Lindsey, Barret Benson and Gavin Skelly, finished with four each.